drodmay1/44620_P7/README.md

 # Spotify Tracks Sentiment Analysis

 ## Overview
-This project uses Spotify API to retrieve saved ved tracks from a Spotify profile and analyze their metadata.
+This project uses Spotify API to retrieve saved ved tracks from a Spotify profile and analyze data.
 Sentiment analysis is performed on the retrieved data, and summaries are generated based on both token-based and lemma-based polarity scores.

-## Features
+## Specs
 - Retrieve saved Spotify tracks using the Spotify API.
 - Convert track metadata into an HTML file for easy viewing.
 - Perform sentiment analysis using token-based and lemma-based approaches.